Sanchoka19/10X-Exam/README.md

 5.Adjust quantities or remove products directly from the cart.

-6.Register with a valid email & password to save your account.
+6.Register with a valid email & password.